Let It Die (video game): Development

 Lily Bergamo was to be the first game to be developed by Grasshopper Manufacture after it was acquired by GungHo Online Entertainment.
-Suda stated that Lily Bergamo was conceived after GungHo CEO Kazuki Morishita expressed his desire to "make a game that leverages the inherent flavor of both companies."
-The game was revealed in April 2013, and in Sony Computer Entertainment Japan Asia's Press Conference on September 9, 2013, the release date was set to sometime in 2014.
+Grasshopper Manufacture founder and executive director Goichi Suda stated that Lily Bergamo was conceived after GungHo CEO Kazuki Morishita expressed his desire to "make a game that leverages the inherent flavor of both companies."
+The game was revealed in April 2013, and in Sony Computer Entertainment's Press Conference on September 9, 2013, the release date was set to sometime in 2014.
 Additional information was shown at the 2013 Tokyo Game Show, including the name of the protagonist, the ability to play on smartphones and the game's setting.
 At the game show, a special stage event was held for Lily Bergamo, including a cosplay model dressed up as the game's protagonist Tae Ioroi, and specially-made Lily Bergamo stickers were distributed.
 Although the game was not playable then, Suda promised that it would be at the 2014 Tokyo Game Show instead.
-Yusuke Kozaki was the head of character design in Lily Bergamo, along with direction by Nobutaka Ichiki and game design by Yusuke Kozaki.
+The game was developed by a separate team within Grasshopper, with Yusuke Kozaki as the head of character design in Lily Bergamo, along with direction by Nobutaka Ichiki and game design by Yusuke Kozaki; this team would eventually split from Grasshopper to form Supertrick Games.
 A trademark for Lily Bergamo had been filed in North America, which hinted at a soon-to-be confirmed release in that region and globally.